Halted prosecution of Soldier F over Bloody Sunday murders to resume

 “This case has presented difficult and complex legal issues for prosecutors, as was acknowledged by the Divisional Court.
 The PPS is committed to progressing court proceedings against Soldier F without any further delay.”

-The Soldier F prosecution is now listed for a review hearing at Londonderry Magistrates’ Court on September 27.
+The Soldier F prosecution is now listed for a review hearing at Derry Magistrates’ Court on September 27.

 Mickey McKinney, brother of William McKinney, said: “We are delighted that the prosecution of Soldier F will resume next week.